 His home, which I am shown through, is several hundred years older than the Alcazar de Don Colon and several hundred years behind homes you find now in the Zona Colonia with modern refrigerated air, jacuzzi’s, fancy kitchens and garages.
-In another two hundred years, the homes of the future will be with us and who knows what rich people will demand that might filter down to the rest of us
+In another two hundred years, the homes of our future will be with us and who knows what rich people will demand that might filter down to the rest of us.

 What is more worth weighing is whether this man and family of the eighteenth century, compared with another man and family of our twenty first century, flourished and lived a happy life.

 A house doesn’t need to be new and fancy to be a happy home.

 What is more important than square footage and stainless steel appliances is whether the man of this house was happy to go home, and the people in his home were happy to see him when he hung up his hat and came inside the front door.

 I’m walking, minding my own business, not a cloud in the sky.

 Water pours down like someone is pouring a bucket of water on me.

 In the Zona Colonia, water used to mop, or spilled when watering plants, leaves the upstairs balcony through a piece of PVC pipe and falls to the street below.